We want you to run for office in King County.

 The Port of Seattle is King County’s only Port District — it is a government agency overseeing the seaport and airport of Seattle.
 With properties ranging from parks and waterfront real estate, to one of the largest airports and container terminals on the West Coast, the Port of Seattle is a leading economic engine in the region.
 Port commissioners set policies for the district, manage district real estate, set usage rates, and adopt the district’s annual budget.
 The Port of Seattle is governed by five Port Commissioners who are elected by King County voters — three of the five seats were up for election in 2021, while the remaining two are up for election in 2023.
 Port commissioners serve four-year terms.
 This is a half-time, paid position with an annual salary of $48,731.

 3 Steps to Get Started!

 - Determine what Legislative District (LD) you reside in via this link.

 - Get involved with your LD’s Democratic Party Organization.
 Join as a member, attend the monthly meetings, get to know lots of people who also love politics!

 - Connect with us on Facebook, Instagram, and Twitter!
 We promote events and share important information that will support you on your political leadership journey.

 What Can I Run For?

 Below is the link to a complete list of the offices subject to election in the 2024 general election.
 Visit the King County Elections department web site for that and more information.
 Elections for local office are held every odd year.
-Approximately half of the elected offices up for election every other election year.
+Approximately half of the elected offices are up for election every other election year.

 Offices Subject to Election: Complete printable list from King County Elections Office (2023)